ibm-cloud-docs/monitoring/ubuntu.md

 {:note: .note}

-# Analyze metrics for an Ubuntu host
+# Monitoring a Linux host
 {: #ubuntu}

 Use this tutorial to learn how to configure an Ubuntu host to forward metrics to the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}.